Gil Langley: A Silent Sentinel Behind the Stumps

 While transferred to Melbourne in the munitions department during the Second World War.
 He played for Essendon in the Victorian Football League.
 And making four first-team appearances and sitting on the reserve bench in the losing grand final side of 1943.

-Langley achieved a rare double, equaled only by Victor Richardson of captaining Sturt in both Cricket and Football.
+Gil Langley achieved a rare double when he was equaled only by Victor Richardson for captaining Sturt in both cricket and football.
 A popular identity in Adelaide, Langley later entered politics.
 And he became the Member of Unley in the state House of Assembly, representing the Australian Labor Party.
-During his 20 years parliamentary career, he became Speaker of the House.
+During his 20-year parliamentary career, he became Speaker of the House.
 Gilbert Roche Andrews “Gil” Langley was born on September 14, 1919, in North Adelaide.
 He has survived by four children.
-His nephew Jeff Langley played cricket for South Australian and Queensland between 1969-70 till 1979-80.
+His nephew Jeff Langley played cricket for South Australia and Queensland between 1969-70 and 1979-80.